Shoaib1M/Stock_Alerter_Porject/README.md

 - ✅ Checks for large stock price movements using Alpha Vantage API
 - ✅ Fetches latest news articles related to the stock using NewsAPI
-- ✅ Sends SMS alerts with summaries of relevant news using Twilio
+- ✅ Sends E-mail alerts with summaries of relevant news using SMTP Libarary
 - ✅ Fully automated and configurable

 ---